nuxeo/nuxeo-gcp-marketplace/README.md

 export PUBLIC_SERVICE_AND_INGRESS_ENABLED=true
 ```

-> [!WARNING] Warning about GKE Ingress

-When using the built-in Ingress controller provided by Google Kubernetes Engine, [GKE Ingress](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress), the `X-Forwarded-Port` request header is not set.
-Thus, you need to configure it as a [custom request header](https://cloud.google.com/load-balancing/docs/https/custom-headers#working-with-request).
+> [!NOTE]
+> Google Kubernetes Engine provides a built-in Ingress controller called [GKE Ingress](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress).
 Alternately, you can:
+>
-- Use another Ingress controller such as [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/).
+>- Use another Ingress controller, such as [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/).
-- Configure  [Cloud DNS for GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/cloud-dns), in which case you need to set the `virtualHost` parameter of the `nuxeo` subchart to the DNS hostname, see [Install the Helm chart](#install-the-helm-chart).
+>- Configure  [Cloud DNS for GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/cloud-dns), in which case you need to set the `virtualHost` parameter of the `nuxeo` subchart to the DNS hostname, see [Install the Helm chart](#install-the-helm-chart).

 ##### Create TLS certificate for Nuxeo